 The viewability criteria are checked in the following order:

 - Checking the active tab.

-- Checking the percent of the area in the viewport using IntersectionObserver.
+- Checking the percentage in the viewport using IntersectionObserver.

 - Checking the midpoint.